sait-wbdv/fall-2021/src/assignments/cpnt200/Assignment-2.md

     - Define two new collections

 4. Readme (20%)
-- Add links to your github repo and github pages site
+- Add links to your github repo and netlify site
 - Code Review
   - Write briefly about anything you found interesting, difficult, or easy about coding this assignment
 - Attributions